East-Central Ohio Technology Users Club

 Mailing Address: PO Box 612, Newark, Ohio, 43058-0612, USA

-Our society's main meeting, which is held on the third Sunday of each month, feature speakers who are computer industry representatives and/or knowledgeable enthusiasts.
+Our club’s main meeting, which is held at 2:30 p.m. on the third Sunday of each month (unless the third Sunday is a major holiday), features speakers who are computer industry representatives and/or knowledgeable enthusiasts.
 The general public is cordially invited.

 In addition to the general meeting, special “Help Desks” meetings are held monthly to provide mutual assistance in resolving software/hardware problems and to discuss new developments.
 Members frequently help each other on an informal basis.

 Our membership ranges from novices to experienced computer experts.
 Novices are especially encouraged to join our group.
-Another benefit is the LCCS newsletter which contains reviews and other informative articles written by members.
+Another benefit is the ECOTUC newsletter, The Random Bits, which contains reviews and other informative articles written by members.

-LCCS has three important ongoing projects: Computer Refurbishing, Computer Recycling Events, and the LCCS/LCAP Teaching Program.
+ECOTUC has three important ongoing projects: Computer Refurbishing, Computer Recycling Events, and the ECOTUC/LCAP Teaching Program.
 These volunteer activities are always looking for more members to help out.
 See the Projects page for details and contacts.